KCLabMTU/LMCrot/README.md

 ### Results:
 - You can find the results as a csv file named `results.csv` in the current directory.

-The command line will also display the following distribution graphs towards the end:
+The CLI will also display the following distribution graphs towards the end:
  <p align="center">
 <!---
 -->